John Ramsay, 1st Lord Bothwell

 John Ramsay, 1st Lord Bothwell (c.
 1464 – 9 September 1513), also known as Sir John Ramsay of Trarinzeane, was a Scottish peer and courtier.

+Career

 He was the son of John Ramsay of Corstoun in Fife (kin to the Ramsays of Carnock otherwise Pitcruvie) and Janet Napier presumed to be of the Merchiston Napiers.
 Janet Napier later married John Wilson a Burgess of Edinburgh (Parliamentary records of 1484).

 John Ramsay was married to Isabel Cant in 1484.
 He then married Janet Kennedy, daughter of John Kennedy, 2nd Lord Kennedy, and Lady Elizabeth Seton, c.
 6 November 1505.
 Janet Kennedy was a favourite mistress of King James IV of Scotland and this may have been a marriage of political convenience.
 He and Janet Kennedy were divorced.
 He then married Isobel Livingston, before February 1507/8.